amazon-science/chronos-forecasting/README.md

 > [!TIP]
 > The recommended way of using Chronos for production use cases is through [AutoGluon](https://auto.gluon.ai), which features ensembling with other statistical and machine learning models for time series forecasting as well as seamless deployments on AWS with SageMaker 🧠.
 Check out the AutoGluon Chronos [tutorial](https://auto.gluon.ai/stable/tutorials/timeseries/forecasting-chronos.html).

-> [!NOTE]
-> We have added 🧪experimental support for [MLX](https://github.com/ml-explore/mlx) inference.
-If you have an Apple Silicon Mac, check out the [`mlx`](https://github.com/amazon-science/chronos-forecasting/tree/mlx) branch of this repository for instructions on how to install and use the MLX version of Chronos.

 ### Forecasting

 A minimal example showing how to perform forecasting using Chronos models: